 Unfortunately, eradicating SIBO with antibiotics does not always correct the underlying cause.
 The bacteria can repopulate the small intestine within two weeks of finishing a course of antibiotics without also implementing preventative measures.
 Alongside antibiotics or herbal antimicrobials, bile and pancreatic support is also necessary.
 It is also important to manage stress.

 There are a few diets that have been developed and are very successful in treating and preventing SIBO.
 They include the Specific Carbohydrate Diet, the low FODMAPs diet, and the Gut and Psychology Syndrome (GAPS) diet.
-The GAPS diet is, in my experience, the most effective, as it heals the whole digestive system by sealing the gut lining, rebalancing the good bacteria, improving stomach acid and pancreatic enzyme production, balancing blood sugar levels, and strengthening the immune system.
+The most effective way of addressing SIBO is by healing the digestive system by sealing the gut lining, rebalancing the good bacteria, improving stomach acid and pancreatic enzyme production, balancing blood sugar levels, and strengthening the immune system.

 Here are a few ideas to get you started:

 Embarking on a new way of eating only works when you are prepared.
 Planning in advance with shopping lists, recipes and a menu plan is so important for your long-term success.
-If you are considering starting the GAPS diet or have any further questions, please email me at firstname.lastname@example.org so that we can schedule a free 30 minute telephone call to discuss whether this may be suitable to you.
+If you have been diagnosed with SIBO or would like to find out more about how to get yourself tested, please email me at firstname.lastname@example.org so that we can schedule a free 30 minute telephone call to discuss whether this may be suitable to you.

 1.Campbell-McBride, N. Gut and Psychology Syndrome: Natural Treatment Of Autism, ADHD, Dyslexia, Dyspraxia, Depression and Schizophrenia.
 2004